-Next, says Smith, look around the bathroom for a plunger.
-Unless you know what you're doing, once you find it, don't just start plunging.
+Next, look around the bathroom for a plunger.
+It's one of the best home remedies to unclog a toilet.
+But unless you know what you're doing, once you find it, don't just start plunging.
 Take your time and use the plunger correctly.
 Otherwise, it can't do its job.

 - Make sure you get a good connection between the plunger and the toilet.
 (Plumbers call this a "good seal.")